Read our 2017 Report Card for Lipinski.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Lipinski is shown as a purple triangle. (analysis methodology)
+Lipinski is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Daniel Lipinski sits on the following committees:

 - House Committee on Science, Space, and Technology

 Lipinski was the primary sponsor of 2 bills that were enacted:

 - H.R.
 1346: To repeal the rule issued by the Federal Highway Administration and the Federal Transit Administration entitled “Metropolitan Planning Organization Coordination and Planning Area Reform”.